 would be engineered to meet the soil conditions and imposed loads.

-Also, there have been a number of developments in the details of ledger attached decks which you would be well advised to read up on further.
+Also, there have been a number of developments in the details of ledger attached decks which you would be well advised to read up on.

 The large supporting columns match the size and weight of the

-brick building itself.
+brick building.
 Anything less would look totally out of place.

 no matter how well the waterproof surface is installed, there has to be